demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 ### gcp-iam-folders-get
 ***
-List folders under the specified parent, or retrieve specific folder information.
+Lists folders under the specified parent, or retrieves a specific folder information.
+One of the arguments: ''parent'' or ''folder_name''  must be provided.

 #### Base Command